abhijitpal1247/Image2StyleGAN/README.md

 Please check the above mentioned repository for details regarding the process of extracting official pretrained weights.

 The pickle file containing the dictionary of latent vectors is stored in the input image folder.

+`project.py` is the python file which contains the required code for projection.

 Here `data_0` and `data_1`  folders contain images from LSUN (cat dataset), and their corresponding embeddings is stored in a '.pkl' file, present in the folders.